ros2/ros2/spaceros/README.md

 ## Running an IKOS Scan

-In the docker container, the IKOS executables are provided on the PATH at /root/src/ikos/install/bin.
+IKOS uses special compiler and linker settings in order to instrument and analyze binaries.
-To run an IKOS scan on all of the Space ROS source (which will take a very long time), run the following command at the root of the Space ROS workspace:
+To run an IKOS scan on all of the Space ROS test binaries (which will take a very long time), run the following command at the root of the Space ROS workspace:

 ```
 root@d10d85c68f0e:/root/src/spaceros_ws# CC="ikos-scan-cc" CXX="ikos-scan-c++" LD="ikos-scan-cc" colcon build --build-base build_ikos --install-base install_ikos --cmake-args -DSECURITY=ON -DINSTALL_EXAMPLES=OFF -DCMAKE_EXPORT_COMPILE_COMMANDS=ON --no-warn-unused-cli
 ```

+The previous command generates the instrumented binaries and the associated output in a separate directory from the normal Space ROS build; the command uses *--build-base* option to specify **build_ikos** as the build output directory instead of the default **build** directory.

 To run an IKOS scan on a specific package, such as rcpputils in this case, use the *--packages-select* option, as follows: